“Wrinkles should merely indicate where smiles have been.”Mark Twain

-But it’s been many years that I’ve seen stray white hairs adorn my crown–my inner secret agent was on the prowl for any wayward signs of aging at each private mirror I encountered.
-I colour them now so people don’t overestimate my age; ten years older I look without the help of my salon friend, Misty.
+But it’s been many years that I’ve seen stray white hairs adorn my crown –my inner secret agent was on the prowl for wayward signs of aging at each private mirror I encountered since I was thirty.
+I colour them now so people don’t overestimate my age.

 As I self-photograph, I’m also discovering there is more than one chin responding to gravity.
 If I open my hand and pull hard up to the Eve’s apple, I have a taut chin.
-My body language might be misconstrued as I walk through the grocery store, pushing up with one hand, holding my chin high.
-This inexpensive version of plastic surgery just won’t work most days.
+My body language might be misconstrued if I walk through the grocery store, pushing my chin up with one hand, holding my chin high.
 What would it tell the world?
 I’m choking?